 7. Google Analytics

-• Usage: Google Analytics serves as a web analytics tool, monitoring and reporting on website traffic.
+• Usage: Google Analytics is a web analytics tool that monitors and reports on website traffic.
 It plays a crucial role in analyzing user interactions on websites and assessing the effectiveness of digital marketing initiatives.

 • Why: Data analysts use Google Analytics to gather insights into user engagement, demographics, and acquisition channels, which are crucial for optimizing web presence and marketing strategies.